WHAT I DID ON MY TRIP TO ITALY

 So, on our first day of our arrival, we landed in Italy at about 11AM, dropped our bags off at our hotel, quickly changed and hit the streets.
 Luckily our hotel – LHP Siena was located in such a great and convenient spot – HIGHLY highly recommend this hotel as it was close to everything that we wanted to see on this trip.
 It was right next to Spanish Steps, which is where we went first.

-This is how Spanish Steps look without any
+This is how Spanish Steps look without any people.

 Shortly after we left Spanish Steps, we continued walking, just admiring the beautiful streets or Rome, occasionally stopping to sit down and have a cappuccino.